nonameTAT/banking-ledger/README.md

 - Testcontainers
 - GitHub Actions

-## Core Features
+## Features

+### User features

+- Create, fetch, freeze, and unfreeze customer accounts
+- Deposit, withdraw, and transfer money between customer accounts
+- Reverse a posted transaction with a linked correcting transaction
+- Query paginated ledger entries and audit logs for an account
+- Replay a `referenceId` safely: the original transaction comes back instead of posting twice
+- Scheduled reconciliation of balances against ledger entries, with queryable results
+- Bearer-token authentication, with each caller reaching only its own accounts and a separate administrative permission

+### Engineering feature

+- Pessimistic row locking on every balance-changing operation
+- Append-only ledger entries, enforced by a database trigger
 - Trace id on every request, its log lines, and its error responses
-- Metrics and alert rules for transaction errors, database failures, and reconciliation differences
+- Metrics and Prometheus alert rules for transaction errors, database failures, and reconciliation differences
-- Scheduled ledger reconciliation with queryable results
 - Bounded timeouts, with verified behaviour under outages, timeouts, and deadlocks
+- Global exception handling with structured JSON errors
+- Integration and concurrency tests on Testcontainers
 - Load-tested capacity figures and a rehearsed backup and restore
-- Bearer-token authentication on every API request
-- Account-level authorization, with a separate administrative permission
-- Create and fetch customer accounts
-- Freeze and unfreeze customer accounts
-- Deposit money into customer accounts
-- Withdraw money from customer accounts
-- Transfer money between customer accounts
-- Query paginated ledger entries for an account
-- Query paginated audit logs for an account
-- Reverse a posted transaction with a linked correcting transaction
-- Idempotent replay through unique `referenceId`
-- Pessimistic account locking for balance-changing operations
-- Global exception handling with structured JSON errors
-- Integration and concurrency tests

 ## Accounting Model